(BCS, Breast Conservation Therapy, BCT, Lumpectomy, Segmental Mastectomy, Partial Mastectomy, Quadrantectomy)

 Hardness due to scar tissue that can form at the incision site

 Wound infection or bleeding

-Your doctor will explain the procedure to you and offer you a chance to ask any questions that you might have about the procedure.
+Your doctor will explain the procedure to you and give you a chance to ask any questions that you might have.

 You will be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully and ask questions if something is not clear.